sunjon/extmark-toy.nvim/README.md

 ## Effects

-At the moment there's currently a single effect included; One produced for [Thomas Vigoux](https://github.com/vigoux), as a thanks for all the work he's contributed to Neovim.
+At the moment there's only a single effect included; One produced for [Thomas Vigoux](https://github.com/vigoux)'s' Neovim stream introductions (and as a thanks for the work he's contributed to Neovim).

 I have a variety of other nearly-complete effects that I'll introduce when they have less rough edges.